Try the Web CLI demo right here in your browser!

 Default Value: info

-bw --log-level=silent list-workspaces
+bw --log-level=debug list-workspaces

-bw --config-file=/path/to/your/config.json list-workspaces
+bw -l error list-workspaces